Trimeresurus vogeli

 Trimeresurus vogeli, commonly known as the Vogel's pit viper, is a venomous pitviper species native to Southeast Asia.

 Etymology

-The specific name, vogeli, is in honor of German herpetologist species:Gernot Vogel.
+The specific name, vogeli, is in honor of German herpetologist Gernot Vogel.

 Geographic range

-T. vogeli is found in Cambodia, Laos, Thailand, and Vietnam.
+Trimeresurus vogeli is found in Cambodia, Laos, Thailand, and Vietnam.

 Habitat

-The preferred natural habitats of T. vogeli are forest and savanna, at altitudes of 200–1,200 m.
+The preferred natural habitats of Trimeresurus vogeli are forest and savanna, at altitudes of 200–1,200 m.

 Description

-T. vogeli is large for its genus, and exhibits definite sexual dimorphism.
+Trimeresurus vogeli is large for its genus, and exhibits definite sexual dimorphism.
 Males may attain a snout-to-vent length (SVL) of 0.8 m.
 Females are longer, and may exceed 1.1 m in SVL.